Are you seeking to be mentored?

 Do you want to share your knowledge and experience, and contribute to the development of emerging WHS professionals and practitioners through the creation of meaningful, productive mentoring relationships?

-Welcome to the AIHS Mentorship Program
+Welcome to the AIHS Mentorship Program and Introduce our New Program Platform

 The value of having a Mentor is widely recognised; it is a relationship built on mutual trust, respect and communication.
 Mentors involved in the AIHS Mentorship Program are experienced members of the Australian Institute of Health & Safety, who are willing to support and encourage the personal and professional development of others in the safety profession.
 This will be achieved through the sharing of knowledge, expertise and professional experience.